 Once as I stood talking, the cell phone of a person sitting nearby jingled—but kept going, and in a timbre that sounded richer than an electronic one.
 Looking down, I perceived a small instrument held with both hands that played a tune with thumbs.
 The musician wore homemade-looking shoes with no socks.
-When I asked him about the instrument, he told me it was African but had to spell the word for me.
+He explained that it was African but had to spell the word for me.
 He had been inspired to make it by his three-year-old daughter who had clinked together two rings belonging to a washing machine hose.
 We chatted warmly.
 “Are you a friend of virtue?” he asked.
 “Do you mean a person, or the concept?”
 “The concept.”
 “I’m an apostle—but more of a Judas.”
 He laughed as I coveted his kalimba.

-Lucky path-crossing: with Bill Gardner, the ex-County Commissioner who didn’t “die for lack of a second” after all.
+Lucky path-crossing: with Bill Gardner, the ex-County Commissioner who didn’t “die for lack of a second.”
 Another serendipitous encounter—it’s Dennis, born in the same hospital as I was in Oak Park, Illinois.
-We step outside and invite Laura Polant to sit with us on the small deck, where we have a lively chat.
+We step outside and invite Laura Polant (one of the YogaJam “dakinies”) to sit with us on the deck, where we have a lively chat.

 Once David Maren of Tendergrass Farms asked around about advertising fresh sausage that by law couldn’t contain paprika.
 Some ideas: “gluten-free,” “paprika-free.”
 Once Gannon plied a computer program for casting one’s fortune (or something digital-mystical).
-Another time I read the description on a sack of Red Rooster beans and announced my aspiration to be “robust and sweet with a bright acidity.”
+Another time a denizen heard Dennis and me talk about religion and invited us to his church.
+Once I read the description on a sack of Red Rooster beans and announced my aspiration to be “robust and sweet with a bright acidity.”